-This was brought about alongside a raft of announcements on fire safety earlier on this year, as part of the creation of a whole new system of fire safety regulation.
-Housing Secretary, Robert Jenrick, said the new regime will apply to all buildings of six storeys or more, even when they are below 18m in height.
+This was brought about alongside a raft of other fire safety announcements, as part of the creation of a whole new system of fire safety regulation.
+Housing Secretary during 2019, Robert Jenrick, said the new regime will apply to all buildings of six storeys or more, even when they are below 18m in height.

 Therefore, the new regime sets to retain that threshold, but also include any other buildings of six storeys or more which are less than 18m tall.
 Interestingly, it has been said that the regime would “in due course, extend to include other premises, based on emerging risk evidence.”